GnosisDA/JADBIO-evaluation/code_figures/README.txt

 - auto-sklearn_results.RData, JADBIO_results.RData: R binary files each containing the results of the respective system in tabular (data.frame) format.

 - session_info.txt: version of R and packages used for producing the figures.

+#### Installation

+Installing R and respective packages usually takes about a hour.
+R is available at https://cran.r-project.org/, while its packages can be installed following their respective instructions.

+#### Instructions.

+Execute any of the R script in the subfolders Figure_4, Figure_5, S_Figure_1, S_Figure_2 for obtaining the corresponding figures.